eficode-academy/git-katas/3-way-merge/README.md

 1. Try adding README.md file to staging area using patch mode (it wont work)
 1. What is the output of `git status`?
 1. Add the README.md file to staging area and make the commit
-1. What is the output of `git log --oneline --decorate --graph --all`?
+1. What is the output of `git log --oneline --graph --all`?
 1. Diff the branches
 1. Merge the greeting branch into master